 |Cost||$1,099.99 for transmitter and three sensors||• $620 for transmitter|

 |$0–60 a month with insurance||• $200–300 for insertion|

 |Sensor life||10 days||7 days||14 days||90 days|

 People who have diabetes and wish to buy a blood sugar monitor without a finger prick collection should consider some factors before committing to a purchase.
 These include:

-- Price: Blood sugar monitors vary in price, which may depend on the components, as they may need regular replacement.
+- Price: Blood sugar monitors vary in price, depending on the components, as they may need regular replacement.
 Some models also require visits to a doctor’s office, which may incur costs.

-- Ease of use: CGMs require less finger pricking, so they may be the best option for those who have children.
+- Ease of use: CGMs require less finger pricking, so they may be a more suitable option for those buying the devices for children.

 - Insurance: Some companies allow the customer’s insurance company to cover some of the device’s costs.